Research Interests

 PI: Dr. Eric Bradburn

-After graduating from Penn State in May of 2018, I was selected as a Summer Research Intern in the Department of Trauma Surgery at LGH.
-I primarily observed patients in the Trauma-Neuro Unit, completed literature reviews, aided in writing manuscripts, posters, and abstracts, and coded epidemiological data.
+After graduating from Penn State in May 2018, I was selected as a Summer Research Intern in the Department of Trauma Surgery at Lancaster General Hospital.
+During this internship, I primarily observed patients in the Trauma-Neuro Unit, conducted literature reviews, assisted in writing manuscripts, abstracts, and posters, and coded epidemiological data for ongoing clinical research projects.

 The Pennsylvania State University | The Relationships and Stress Lab